-A. An unscorable quaffle cannot result in a goal, even if the quaffle goes entirely through a hoop.

-B. The quaffle remains live and play continues normally.

-- C. The quaffle becomes scorable again once either of the following occur: - i.
-It is touched by an eligible quaffle player teammate of the player who released it.
+- A. An unscorable quaffle cannot result in a goal, even if the quaffle goes entirely through a hoop. - B. The quaffle remains live and play continues normally. - C. The quaffle becomes scorable again once either of the following occur: - It is touched by an eligible chaser on the same team as the player who released it. - ii.

-ii.
 It is possessed by any player.

-6. PHYSICAL CONTACT AND INTERACTIONS
+PHYSICAL CONTACT AND INTERACTIONS